eliasaronson/openfortivpn-cookie-script/README.md

 but requires some initial set-up (and might be less secure?).

 The main Openfortivpn client supports saml-login.
 You also need openfortivpn-webview, which is used to automatically retrieve the saml cookie.
-The code in your google-authenticator needs to be provided to the openfortivpn-webview, so it can perform its task.
+The google-authenticator's code is needed for the openfortivpn-webview, so it can perform its task.

 ## Openfortivpn
-### Installation (preferred)
+### Instal openfortivpn (preferred)
 Use your distro's packet manager to install the openfortivpn package.

-### Manual build (alternative)
+### Manual build openfortivpn (alternative)
 1. Clone [openfortivpn](https://github.com/adrienverge/openfortivpn) to a suitable
 location, build and install.